-Travel blogs, experienced travelers, and online forums give mixed reviews about personal safety for tourists in Morocco and it can be confusing.
+Travel blogs, experienced travelers, and online forums give mixed reviews about personal safety for tourists in Morocco.
 Here’s what you need to know.

 Despite heightened safety concerns, Morocco has continued to welcome tourists, thanks to the renowned efficiency of the country’s national security forces.

 However, female tourists, in particular, may still wonder if Morocco is a safe place to visit.
 To determine this, one should consider the likelihood of experiencing violence, theft, or harassment while traveling in Morocco.

 First and foremost, it is extremely unlikely that someone will physically assault a female tourist for any reason.
 Moroccans are famously hospitable, and tourists are well-received throughout the kingdom.

 A recent example is a British woman in Tangier who aggressively berated a chicken vendor in the souk of Sidi Bouabid.
 She threw herself onto the cages containing live chickens, attempted to break open the lid, and bit and punched the vendor.
 None of the dozens of bystanders, male or female, harmed her, though her behavior clearly enraged and astounded them.

 The fact that she made it out of that altercation physically unscathed is telling: Moroccans are not combative, especially towards foreign women.

 Although multiple governments have issued travel warnings to Morocco due to anticipated threats of terrorist attacks against foreigners, such threats are not palpable on the ground.

 The absence of terror threats in Morocco is corroborated by the Global Terrorism Index (GTI), which has been described as “the most authoritative data source on terrorism today.”